Reliable Neural Networks for Regression Uncertainty Estimation: Introduction

 Average generalization error captures the expected ability of a model to generalize to new in-distribution data due to the i.i.d. nature of train-test data split.
 Among several of the error functions that can be used, log of the predictive probabilities takes the predictive uncertainty into account while assessing the error.
-Thus, the log of the predictive probabilities is typically used for assessing the quality of predictive methods that quantify uncertainty in regression problems \citep{nix1994, lakshminarayanan2017}.
+Thus, the log of the predictive probabilities is typically used for assessing the quality of predictive methods that quantify uncertainty in regression problems \cite{nix1994, lakshminarayanan2017}.
+In particular, the authors in \cite{nix1994} proposed a maximum likelihood formulation to train NNs with two outputs instead of one (to learn the mean and variance) by minimizing the negative log-likelihood (NLL) loss function.
+In \cite{lakshminarayanan2017}, it was shown that training an ensemble of such NNs further improves predictive uncertainty estimation.
+As accurate measure of uncertainty is crucial for safety-critical applications, many methods have been proposed for calibration of NNs \cite{guo2017calibration, levi2019evaluating, laves2021recalibration, rahimi2020post}.
+Specifically, the authors in \cite{levi2019evaluating, laves2021recalibration} proposed scaling the variance where the scaling parameter is learned during the process (to achieve optimal calibration).
+It is worth noting that all the methods that use the maximum likelihood formulation (and hence minimize the NLL loss) typically assume the likelihood to be the Gaussian distribution.
+Recently, it was shown that using a heavy-tailed distribution such as the Laplace distribution improves the robustness to outliers \cite{nair2022maximum}, which is also critical for real-world deployment.\\